Kartik-Lohar/Image_Caption_Generator_WebApp/README.md

 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/87935713/210999671-9afbb0b2-5f2b-45a3-a03b-5bb95be94a51.gif)

+   This is a small representation of WebApp, Please ignore UI 😅😅.

 Process of training our model:

 Step - 1: Import and extract the dataset from zip to normal files and images.